Speech Therapy for Children with Autism

 We believe in no drills, but purposeful interaction, play, and routines that create opportunities for communication.

-- Structure (so the child knows what to predictability)
+- Structure (when the child needs predictability)

 - Flexibility (so we can respond to regulation and sensory needs)